Breanna Norris: College career

 Norris started all 17 games for the Portland Pilots in her freshman season in 2021, keeping 8 clean sheets and earning West Coast Conference (WCC) all-freshman honors.
 She kept 11 clean sheets in 20 games in her sophomore season in 2022, earning second-team All-WCC honors.
 She had a breakout junior season in 2023, allowing just 9 goals in 17 games and posting 11 clean sheets.
 She was named first-team All-WCC and became the first Pilot to be named WCC Goalkeeper of the Year.
-She repeated as first-team All-WCC and WCC Goalkeeper of the Year as a senior in 2024, after leading the league in saves and keeping 6 shutouts in 19 games.
+Bre was named to the prestigious 2024 Mac Hermann Trophy watchlist her senior year by the United Soccer Coaches Association She then repeated as first-team All-WCC and WCC Goalkeeper of the Year as a senior in 2024, after leading the league in saves and keeping 6 shutouts in 19 games.

 Club career

-Angel City FC
+Angel City

 Norris was invited to train with Angel City FC as a non-roster trialist in the 2025 preseason.
 Angel City announced that they had signed Norris to her first professional contract on March 12, 2025, on a roster relief contract through June.
-Norris and Hannah Johnson were both released by the club on July 1, 2025.
+Norris and Hannah Johnson trialist contracts ended July 1, 2025.

 Brooklyn FC

 On July 11, 2025, Norris signed a contract with USL Super League club Brooklyn FC.
 She made her professional debut with Brooklyn in their opening day 2–1 win over the Tampa Bay Sun on August 23.
+She made 10 appearances in her first season (amidst the first of a couple of injuries in her young career) with Brooklyn FC, Bre’s goalkeeper teammate stepped in, Kelsey Daugherty.

+Ahead of the 2026 season, Norris was selected as Brooklyn FC team captain.